 The Role of Nutrition in Dentistry

-Health centered dentistry, a holistic approach to dental care, emphasizes this connection.
+Health-centered dentistry, a holistic approach to dental care, emphasizes this connection.
 It goes beyond treating symptoms, focusing on the root causes of oral health issues.

-Whether you're a health-conscious individual or a dental professional, this piece will provide valuable insights into wellness dentistry.
+Whether you're a health-conscious or a dental professional, this piece will provide valuable insights into wellness dentistry.

 Understanding Health Centered Dentistry